npr99/URSC645/Admin/URSC645_SetupPythonEnviroment.md

 conda install contextily
 conda install descartes
 conda install openpyxl
+conda install dask
 ```
 Note: This process can take a long time and depends on a solid internet connection.

-7. How to check your environment?
+5. How to check your environment?
 Use the command `conda list` in Anaconda Prompt to see what packages and the versions are installed in an environment.
-- The steps above created an environment with 225 python packages (the 5 required and the packages that they require)
+- The steps above created an environment with 279 python packages (the 7 required and the packages that they require)
-- The primary packages that were installed on 2022-02-13 included the following versions, builds, and channels
+- The primary packages that were installed on 2023-02-08 included the following versions, builds, and channels
 ```
-# Name                    Version                   Build  Channel
+# Name                    Version
-contextily                1.2.0              pyhd8ed1ab_0    conda-forge
+contextily                1.3.0
-descartes                 1.1.0                      py_4    conda-forge
+descartes                 1.1.0
-geopandas                 0.10.2             pyhd8ed1ab_1    conda-forge
+geopandas                 0.12.2
-jupyter                   1.0.0            py37h03978a9_7    conda-forge
+jupyter                   1.0.0
+openpyxl                  3.1.0
-pandas                    1.3.5            py37h6214cd6_0
+pandas                    1.3.5
-python                    3.7.12          h7840368_100_cpython    conda-forge
+python                    3.10.9
 ```
 - If your environment does not have these versions of the primary packages the code may or may not replicate.
 - Try to replicate the code provided by this course, if it does not replicate the issue might be with the environment.

+### Check that new environment is available in VS Code
-8. In Visual Studio Code this new environment will be provided as an option for running your Jupyter Notebooks and Python Code.
+1. In Visual Studio Code this new environment will be provided as an option for running your Jupyter Notebooks and Python Code.
+2. Open a Jupyter Notebook in VS Code
+3. Try to run a cell in the notebook.
+4. VS Code should prompt you to select a Python environment.
+Select the URSC645 environment.
+5. Run the cell again.
+It should run without errors.

 ---
 ### Known installation issues